Patricia Scotland: Politics

 Scotland was an unsuccessful contender for a cabinet position in 2003, when Blair reportedly considered appointing her Leader of the House of Lords.

 In 2003, Scotland was made Minister of State for the Criminal Justice System and Law Reform at the Home Office and deputy to the Home Secretary.
 She served in that post until 2007 under three Home Secretaries: David Blunkett, Charles Clarke and John Reid.
-While at the Home Office she was responsible for major reform of the criminal justice system.
-She created the Office of Criminal Justice Reform which helped to create and support the National Criminal Justice Board and the Local Criminal Justice Board.
-Having acted as chair, she then created three Alliances to reduce re-offending (Corporate, Civic and Faith based Alliance) and the Corporate Alliance against Domestic Violence.
-She created an advisory group on victims and the Criminal Justice Centre, Victims and Witness units.